Mourners who queued overnight describe ‘serenity’ in Westminster Hall

 Inside there is a “steady flow” of visitors, but everyone has an opportunity to stand in front of the coffin, he said.

+“People were quiet and sombre but there was also a sense of celebration of a great life.”

+Ms Martins, from London, added that the coffin was “beautiful”, saying: “I think I will remember this day for the rest of my life.”

-By 10am on Thursday, the queue was about three miles long and stretched past London Bridge to HMS Belfast.
+By 4.40pm on Thursday, the queue was more than four miles long, and stretched past Tower Bridge to near Bermondsey Beach.

 Register for free to continue reading